trieded/test-cluster/README.md

 - [Fedora 36 Server](https://getfedora.org/en/server/download/) - Universal operating system that supports running all kinds of home related workloads in Kubernetes and has a faster release cycle
 - [Ubuntu 22.04 Server](https://ubuntu.com/download/server) - Alternative operating system, limited community support
-- [Ansible](https://www.ansible.com) - Provision Fedora Server and install k3s
+- Talos - Existing Talos installation
 - [Terraform](https://www.terraform.io) - Provision an already existing Cloudflare domain and certain DNS records to be used with your k3s cluster

 ## 📝 Prerequisites